How Augmented Reality-based Indoor Navigation Works

 The Future of AR indoor navigation

 So, what does the future of AR indoor navigation look like?
 Recently, Apple announced iOS 13 with a new version of ARKit and most likely, it will continue evolving following current trends.
-According to some sources, in September 2019, an iPhone with a depth sensor, or triple camera, will be presented.
-This should improve the quality of tracking.
+Presented in September 2019, the iPhone 11 Pro triple-camera system may improve the quality of tracking in future ARKit releases.
 The performance of mobile devices will also advance, which will allow for more complex algorithms.

 Wi-Fi RTT technology is likely to be adopted by major communication companies and could become a game-changer for indoor navigation.
 Our plans for the near future include testing a hybrid solution, which combines visual markers and the Visual Positioning System to clarify the exact position at intermediate points to compensate for the margin of error of ARKit.